FIVE OPTIONS IN NEVADA WHEN BEHIND IN YOUR MORTGAGE

-A short sale is almost impossible to achieve when a second mortgage exists on the property because the lender in second position has to agree to accept nothing or close to nothing for seller to transfer clear title.
+A short sale is almost impossible to achieve when a second mortgage exists on the property because the lender in the second position has to agree to accept nothing or close to nothing for the seller to transfer clear title.

 3. Deed in Lieu of Foreclosure.
 The borrower provides a deed to the lender in satisfaction of the outstanding mortgage.
 This is rarely used other than by private lenders because the foreclosure process clears up the title to the property by notifying and eliminating all private liens and encumbrances recorded against the title to the property after the mortgage was originated.
 Government liens such as taxes and municipal utility services are not eliminated by a foreclosure sale.